Epicfisher/TouhouDiscordBot/README.md

 ```
 'prefix.txt' = Customize the Command Prefix ('k.' by Default)
 'closed-access-users.txt' = Allows for ONLY a list of User IDs to access the bot (Disabled by Default)
+'owner.txt' = Allows for Debug and Test Commands by the specified Owner ID (Disabled by Default)

 'dbl-token.txt' = Allows for discordbots.org API functionality (Disabled by Default)